Getting to Port Everglades | Fort Lauderdale (Port Transportation)

 Miami/Fort Lauderdale Airport Shuttles: In addition to the cruise line shuttles, there are independent shuttles that can get you to and from Port Everglades and the Miami airport.
 They are much cheaper than the cruise line transfers, but if traveling with more than one person, a taxi still comes out on top.

 SuperShuttle — the big blue vans you always see around airports — offers everything from its traditional shared van service up to private sedan service.
 If you’re looking for a cheaper ride, we suggest using the shared van service.
-Rates from the Miami airport to Port Everglades are $37 for the first passenger and $28 per person for each additional passenger.
-Note that these rates are just one way.
-You can double them for a round trip.
-Traveling alone, you will save just a few dollars over a taxi.
-With more than one passenger, and it’s cheaper to catch a cab.
+Rates from the Miami airport to Port Everglades are $42 for the first passenger and about $15 per person for each additional passenger — or about $60 for a couple.
+Note that these rates are for a round trip.

 Hotel Shuttles: If you are staying at a hotel in the area, give them a call and see if they offer a shuttle to the port.
 Many hotels in the area cater to cruisers and offer free transportation as a perk.